Gerrystev/be-assignment/README.md

 - [Openapi Swagger for Account Manager](/account_manager/openapi.yaml)
 - [Openapi Swagger for Payment Manager](/payment_manager/openapi.yaml)

+**Note**
+To authorise, you need to:
+- Request `/api/signin` or `/api/session/refresh` in account manager
+- Get its access token and refresh token from `st-access-token` header
+- Apply at swagger authorize `accessTokenBearer` and `refreshTokenBearer`

 ## About this project
 This repository has these following directories: